mircaea/mircaea/README.md

-## Hi there. 👋
+###  👋

-My prefered stack is M/F ERN (MongoDB/Firestore Express React Node) with TypeScript, Redux with slices.
+My prefered stack is FERN (Firestore Express React Node) with TypeScript and Redux toolkit.

 I’m open to working in dynamic teams on projects using modern technologies.

-Currently creating a proprietary Content Management System for secure, fast, affordable[^1] and scalable web apps.
+Currently creating a Content Management System for secure, fast, affordable[^1] and scalable web apps.

 [^1]: zero-costs while within 50k reads and 20k writes from/to the db